 Civil Technology - Associate in Applied Science (AAS) (4720)

-Are you curious to know what all may be involved in planning and development of construction projects within in your community? do you have an interest in knowing how highways and land development projects are created and completed?
-If so and you are also have an eye for detail, but can still keep an eye on the bigger picture, our civil engineering degree may be a good fit you!
+Are you curious to know what all may be involved in the planning and development of construction projects within your community?
+Do you have an interest in knowing how highways and land development projects are created and completed?
+If so, and you also have an eye for detail and the bigger picture, our civil engineering degree may be a good fit for you!
 If you are passionate about developing your computer and math skills, our Civil Technology Program can give you the strong foundation you need for a challenging and rewarding career.

 The Associate in Applied Science (AAS) in civil technology focuses on the areas of highway and land development, drainage, erosion and sedimentation control and surveying.